showdownspace/showdown.space/events/code-in-the-wind-1/index.md

 **Location:** [showdown.space Discord Server](https://discord.com/invite/d8zBzw2mem)

 ::: warning UNDER CONSTRUCTION
-This page is a stub.
+This page is still not finished.
 For the latest news, check out the [Facebook event page](https://www.facebook.com/events/5398524660192656/).
 :::

 ## About Code in the Wind